-Seven years down the line, the “Blue Line of Death” remains the most-crippling of all problems on the PS4.
-Taking a cue from the Xbox 360’s “Red Ring of Death,” the pulsing blue line indicates a technical problem could mean your console is no longer functional.
-Unlike the red ring, the “Blue Line of Death” doesn’t automatically mean your PS4 is dead, but it does the same job as the ring; letting you know that there’s a really big problem that a factory reset of the PS4 might not solve.
+Eight years down the line, the “Blue Line of Death” remains the most crippling of all problems on the PS4.
+Taking a cue from the Xbox 360’s “Red Ring of Death,” the pulsing blue line indicates a technical problem that could mean your console is no longer functional.
+Unlike the red ring, the “Blue Line of Death” doesn’t automatically mean your PS4 is dead, but it does the same job as the ring: Letting you know that there’s a really big problem that a factory reset of the PS4 might not solve.

-When booting up the PS4, the LED indicator light adorning the side of the console should quickly pulse blue prior to turning white.
+When booting up the PS4, the LED indicator light adorning the side of the console should quickly pulse blue before turning white.
 On consoles suffering from the “Blue Line of Death,” however, the blue light pulses continuously, indicating failed video output before inexplicably powering off.
 In this case, the console never sends a signal to the TV, essentially bricking the device and preventing normal operation.
-While the problem was more widespread at launch, it still crops up for a small portion of users and is more likely to be an issue if your console was manufactured between late-2013 and early-2014.
+While the problem was more widespread at launch, it still crops up for a small portion of users and is more likely to be an issue if your console was manufactured between late 2013 and early 2014.

-As Sony outlined in the aforementioned troubleshooting guide, the blinking blue light could be indicative of a number of hardware or software issues.
-That said, there are a number of potential solutions you can try.
+As Sony outlined in the aforementioned troubleshooting guide, the blinking blue light could be indicative of several hardware or software issues.
+That said, there are several potential solutions you can try.
 If you do manage to isolate an issue with the PS4 hardware, contact PlayStation customer support, or take your console directly to an official Sony retail store, as they can sometimes provide on-site repairs or replacements.
 If there isn’t a store available in your area, you’ll likely need to ship your console to Sony.
 At this point, your console may not be under manufacturer warranty: If that’s the case, keep in mind that you may have to pay a repair fee.

-- Check the HDMI ports — Take a look at both the HDMI port on your TV and your PS4 for any blaring abnormalities or damages, along with your HDMI cable.
+- Check the HDMI ports: Take a look at the HDMI port on both your TV and your PS4, along with your HDMI cable, for any blaring abnormalities or damages.
 If possible, try testing alternative HDMI cables.

 Reports of the “Red Line of Death” aren’t as widespread as the aforementioned blinking blue light, but it is almost as serious.
 On consoles suffering from the “Red Line of Death,” the LED indicator light adorning the side of the console will flash red repeatedly, subsequently powering off after the system emits three distinct beeps.
 The issue is tied to overheating problems as outlined in the PS4 user guide and confirmed by Sony, possibly a result of a fan malfunction.
 Some users have reported the issue within minutes of powering up the console for the first time, however.
 Thankfully, it’s not the sign of a completely bricked unit.